Skip to main content

 Biography

-Dr Pavel’s first book, entitled Divided Sovereignty, was published by Oxford University Press in 2015.
-In it, Dr Pavel takes up the question of how to constrain states that commit severe abuses against their own citizens.
-She argues that one way to accomplish this goal is to supplement internal constraints on political institutions with external ones.
+Dr Pavel has published two books with Oxford University Press.
+The first, entitled Divided Sovereignty (2015), addresses the question of how to constrain states that commit severe abuses against their own citizens.
 The book challenges the long-standing assumption that collective grants of authority from the citizens of a state should be made exclusively for institutions within the borders of that state.
-It argues that international institutions can act as an insurance scheme against the possibility of states failing to fulfill their most basic sovereign responsibilities.
-Despite worries that international institutions could undermine domestic democratic control, citizens can divide sovereign authority between state and international institutions consistent with their right of democratic self-governance.
+It argues that international institutions can act as an insurance scheme against the possibility of states failing to fulfil their most basic sovereign responsibilities.

 Teaching